kln12/Interview_questions/README.md

  3. how to replicate S3 bucket
 4  explain Disastor Recovery(DR) AND types
 5. how inconme allow but does not go outbound
-6. 34.how to increase a the volume size of instance
+6. how to increase a the volume size of instance
-7. 13. what is ms record & Cname in route53
+7. what is ms record & Cname in route53